Sonic 3D Blast

 The concept for Sonic 3D Blast originated during the development of Sonic the Hedgehog 3 (1994).
 Most of the programming was outsourced to the British studio Traveller's Tales, as the Japanese Sonic Team staff was preoccupied with Nights into Dreams (1996).
 Development lasted eight months, and the team drew inspiration from Donkey Kong Country (1994) and Sonic Labyrinth (1995).
 Sonic 3D Blast was developed alongside the Saturn game Sonic X-treme.
 When X-treme was canceled, Sega commissioned a port of 3D Blast featuring improved graphics for the Saturn.

 Both versions were published by Sega in November 1996, with a Windows port released the following year.
 Sonic 3D Blast was the final Sonic game for the Genesis, and has been re-released through Sonic compilations and digital distribution platforms.
-Though commercially successful, it received mixed reviews.
-Criticism was directed at its isometric gameplay, controls, and pace, although the visuals and soundtrack were praised.
+The game was commercially successful and received positive reviews for the Genesis version; critics welcomed the new gameplay style as well as the graphics and music.
+Subsequent releases were met with more mixed reviews, with the Saturn version being seen as too similar to the Genesis version.
+Retrospective reviews criticized the isometric gameplay, controls, and pace, although reception to the visuals and soundtrack remained positive.
 An unofficial director's cut version, featuring adjusted gameplay elements and improved controls, was released by the Genesis version's lead programmer, Jon Burton, in 2017.